Multiple Samples in a Single File

 Sample files may contain transcripts of more than one verbal sample.
 Using the method described in the preceding section to mark the end and beginning of a sample (lines of equal signs), a user may place several samples into a single file.
 These samples can be taken from the same subject or different subjects -- each is treated independently.
 This feature is offered only as a convenience, to enable a batch of samples to be scored in a single session.

 To illustrate this concept, here is a (very brief) example of a multi-sample file.
-The file text runs down the left side of the page with comments (which are NOT part of the file) to the right.
+The file text runs down the left side of the page with (non-scorabel) comments at the end of lines.

 talk about.
 Thanks for the chance.